thiagofiora/Thiago-Fioravante/test.mobile.monefy/README.md

 22. Test - Add an expense greater than 0 to Taxi -> Show the value on the correct category on Landing page
 23. Test - Add an expense greater than 0 to Toiletry -> Show the value on the correct category on Landing page
 24. Test - Add an expense greater than 0 to Transport -> Show the value on the correct category on Landing page
-25. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page
-26. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page
-27. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page
-28. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page

 ##### Expense by category